yeebo3/GENIUS-LLM-Web-Demo/README.md

 `data_config.yaml` - In this yaml file, customize your own API, data paths, and database addresses and other configurations.

 ### Scripts Overview
-The project is divided into four main parts:
+The project is divided into five main parts:

 #### 1.1 User-Facing Script
 - **01process_data.py** - Processes raw data into text format
 - **02import_data.py** - Imports processed data into MongoDB
 - **03predict.py** - Users need to modify two parts before running this py in `data_config.yaml`
+- **gene_predict.py** - Interface with the front-end
 #### 1.2 Model Module
 - **__init__.py** - Empty file for package initialization
 - **base_model.py** - Calls the model API to generate prediction results